A computation of $THH_*(ku)$ using a gathered spectral sequence: Introduction

 is non-trivial.
-Moreover, multiplication by $v_1$ in $ku$ yield a third Bockstein spectral sequence, of the form
+Moreover, multiplication by $v_1$ in $ku$ yields a third Bockstein spectral sequence, of the form

 which can then be compared \emph{via} the morphism with the Bockstein spectral sequence computing $\THH_*(\ell)$.
+The next step is to compare both Bockstein spectral sequences computing $\THH_*(ku)$, coming from the multiplication by $u$ and $v_1$.
+We can represent their underlying exact couples:

+Here we write $\operatorname{T}$ for $\THH$, and we have chosen $p = 3$, so that $v_1 = u^2$; the top exact couple is for multiplication by $v_1$, the bottom one for multiplication by $u$.
+The top exact couple is obtained by skipping steps in the filtration providing the bottom exact couple.
+We call the spectral sequence associated to the top exact couple a \emph{gathered spectral sequence} of the bottom spectral sequence, since the differentials from multiple pages of the bottom sequence are gathered into a single page in the top sequence.

-To compute the Bockstein spectral sequence associated to the multiplication by $u$, we need to explore its relationship with the Bockstein spectral sequence associated to the multiplication by $v_1$.
-This is done using what we will call a \emph{gathered spectral sequence}.
-The technique developed for this computation is general and could be used in other computation where some power of a multiplicative element is better understood than the element itself.
+In Section~\ref{chap:topologicalhh}, we provide the necessary background on topological Hochschild homology, in particular the different spectral sequences that we will use in our computations.
+In Section~\ref{chap:reviewthhkul}, we review some computations related to $\THH(\ell)$ and $\THH(ku)$ that constitute the input of the present work.
+We provide a correspondence between the differentials in a gathered spectral sequence and the differentials in the base spectral sequence in Section~\ref{chap:truncated}, and use it to compute the Bockstein spectral sequence of the multiplication by $u$ converging to $\THH_*(ku)$ in Section~\ref{chap:thhkucomplet}.
+The technique developed for this computation is general and could be used in other computations where some power of a multiplicative element is better understood than the element itself.

-Another computation of $\THH_*(ku)$, using different techniques, was carried out in \cite{lee2022integral}.
+We note that another computation of $\THH_*(ku)$, using different techniques, was carried out in \cite{lee2022integral}.